Trail descriptions in and around the San Francisco Bay Area

 Mission Peak

 Mission Peak is a popular climbing destination near Fremont, though it's safe to say that it's popular more with hikers than it is with bikers.
 Still, there's nothing to stop you from biking up to it if you're looking for something different or you need a ride in this vicinity.
-The rocky peak is on a short cliff atop a sharp rise right above residential neighborhoods.
+The rocky peak is atop a short cliff sitting on a sharp rise right above residential neighborhoods.

-This ride climbs to Mission Peak "the easy way", that is, instead of taking the notoriously steep Hidden Valley Trail to the peak from Stanford Avenue (with an average grade approaching 17% for two miles), it approaches it via Peak Trail from the Ohlone College campus.
+This ride climbs to Mission Peak "the easy way", that is, instead of taking the notoriously steep Hidden Valley Trail to the peak from Stanford Avenue, it approaches it via Peak Trail from the Ohlone College campus.
 Don't let that make you think this is an easy climb, though.
 It's a difficult climb!
 While this may be the easier way up, it's only relative.
-Most portions of the climbing route hovers around a 10% to 14% grade, with no shortage of 20% short bursts along the way.
+Most portions of the climbing route hover around a 10% to 14% grade, with no shortage of brief 20% bursts along the way.

-All of the ride is on fire roads, except for a brief section of Peak Trail "behind" the ridge that is singletrack.
-This singletrack is a pretty steep and quite rutty climb for part of its length in the uphill direction, but its shady half is still pretty enjoyable on your way up; and the whole thing is a treat in the downhill direction, naturally.
+All the trails on this ride are fire roads, except for a brief section of Peak Trail "behind" the ridge that is singletrack.
+This singletrack is usually wide and quite steep, but its shady half is still tight and pretty enjoyable on your way up; and the whole thing is a treat in the downhill direction, naturally.

-While I typically recommend the part of the year when the grass is green as the ideal time for most East Bay rides, for this ride, I wouldn't place any such condition.
-The main attractions of the ride are the views that you get along the way and at the end (at the peak), and the enjoyment of those is not subject to the greenness of the grass very much.
+While I typically recommend the part of the year when the grass is green as the ideal time for most East Bay rides, I wouldn't place any such condition on this ride.
+The main attraction of the ride are the views that you get along the way and at the peak, and the enjoyment of those is not subject to the greenness of the grass very much.
 So, I'd recommend this ride regardless of the time of the year.
 You should be aware, though, that the peak is usually very windy and chilly even on otherwise sunny and balmy days.
 So, take into account the fact that, during cold or rainy weather, it will be doubly so.
 (You really shouldn't be up on one of the higher peaks in the area on a rainy day anyway.)

-There's also a hanglider/paraglider launch spot nearby whose access is through the same trail.
+There's also a hang glider and paraglider launch spot near the peak.
 You'll see a spur on the route plot that visits this spot.
 If you have some time and gliders actually happen to be present on that particular day, you could kill some time here watching them set up and fly.

 © Ergin Guney